-James L. Kauffman concentrates his practice on complex business litigation and class actions specifically in the areas of consumer protection, business litigation, and securities.
-James has represented consumers, investors, state attorneys general, municipalities, and whistleblowers in a wide variety of disputes in both court and arbitration forums across the country.
+James L. Kauffman concentrates his practice on representing consumers in complex business litigation and class actions in the areas of consumer protection, business litigation, and securities.
+For over 20 years, James has represented consumers and investors in a wide variety of disputes across the country.
 He has served as lead counsel in dozens of class actions involving consumer protection and illegal debt collection which has helped hundreds of thousands of consumers.

 In addition to his landmark work in the “pay to pay” field, James notably represented shareholders in one of the largest securities litigation matters in history, In re Initial Public Offerings Security Litigation (21 MC 92) (SDNY), a case that involved 309 tech-bubble IPOs and 55 investment brokerage defendants and recovered $586 million.

-James regularly speaks at business tort seminars across the country and also on nationally syndicated radio and television shows.
-He covers topics such as financial industry regulation, consumer fraud, ERISA, and whistleblower protection.
+James regularly speaks at business tort seminars across the country and on nationally syndicated radio and television shows, where he covers topics such as financial industry regulation, consumer fraud, ERISA, and whistleblower protection.

 He is also actively involved in the community and provides pro bono legal services to Laugh for Sight, a non-profit organization that raises money for eye disease research through comedy benefits in Los Angeles and New York City.

 J.D., University of Florida Fredric G. Levin College of Law, 2002, cum laude

 - U.S. Court of Appeals for the Ninth Circuit

 - U.S. Court of Appeals for the Eleventh Circuit

 - U.S. District Court, Northern District of Florida

 - U.S. District Court, Southern District of Florida